 One of Saint Paul’s most popular parks, Cherokee Regional Park is sandwiched between urban development and the Mississippi River.
-The trail follows the Park road, so not the most natural setting.
+The paved hiking trail follows the Park road, so not the most natural setting.
 But better than walking on the streets!
 Here’s the Cherokee map.

 Como Regional Park

 Como Regional Park gets hundreds of thousands of visitors every year, and for good reason.
 This jewel hosts a large variety of family-oriented activities from the Zoo to the concert pavilion, to the Lake to the golf course.